basan-ta/basan-ta/README.md

 ## 🚀 About Me

 I'm a passionate Electronics, Communication, and Information Engineering graduate from TU, Purwanchal Campus, Nepal, with a deep interest in artificial intelligence, machine learning, robotics, and automation.
-I love building things that blend hardware and software—especially intelligent systems with real-world impact!
+I love building things that blend hardware and software especially intelligent systems with real-world impact!

 ---